Khao Sok National Park

-By far our most favourite part of visiting Khao Sok National Park was staying overnight on Cheow Lan Lake.
+By far our favourite part of visiting Khao Sok National Park was staying overnight on Cheow Lan Lake.
 I don’t think I have ever taken so many photos in 24hrs.
 Cheow Lan Lake is roughly two hours drive away from Khao Sok Village.
 It is actually an artificial lake created in 1982 to help make a damn to produce electricity.
 385 families had to be resettled when the lake was created.
 They were all given land and monthly settlements for the inconvenience.

 The lake is full of stunning karst formations that will soon make your camera’s memory card full.
-You can either opt to visit the lake for a day or stay overnight like we did.
+You can either opt to visit the lake for a day or stay overnight as we did.
 Your accommodation will be “floating bungalows” which are basic huts on floating beams.
 When I say floating bungalows, don’t get ideas of water bungalows in The Maldives.
 These places are basic.
 Think mattress on the floor basic.
-However, all of the 17 different floating bungalow sites scattered around the lake are owned by the original families of the village that was sunk in 1982 so at least you know your money is going to something worth while.
+However, all of the 17 different floating bungalow sites scattered around the lake are owned by the original families of the village that was sunk in 1982 so at least you know your money is going to something worthwhile.

 However, you don’t visit Cheow Lan Lake for its comfort, you visit to be in the presence of majesty.
-Waking up and watching sunrise over the lake will live with us forever.
+Waking up and watching the sunrise over the lake will live with us forever.
 As will kayaking alone to the little beaches across from our bungalow.
 Watching the Gibbons have breakfast high up in the tree tops wasn’t too bad either.
 Come to think of it, star-gazing on the lake at night was pretty cool too, oh and trekking to a cave full of snakes and bats.
 Have we sold it to you yet?
 We highly recommend you book to stay overnight on the lake.
 Yes, the accommodation is basic but the rewards are well worth it.
 The bungalows we stayed in (Smiley’s) had en suite bathrooms and seemed to be slightly better than other more basic bungalows.

-- A 2 day 1 night tour costs 2500 baht each which includes:
+- A 2 day 1-night tour costs 2500 baht each which includes:

 - Transfers from the village to the lake.